Project Materials

 1.1Background of the study

-The impact on the marketing business at the level is largely evaluated by the performance through changes in the share price and dividends to shareholders.
-However, performance at the company level, whether for strategic or public policy purposes, is often inadequate due to the heterogeneity of the company's operations.
+The impact on the marketing business at the company level is largely evaluated by the performance through changes in the share price and dividends to shareholders.
+However, performance analysis at the company level, whether for strategic or public policy purposes, is often inadequate due to the heterogeneity of the company’s operations.

 The strategic business units (SBUs) that make up a company are often very diverse.
 The profitability analysis that groups these entities provides little information on strategic or public decision making.

 Due to this heterogeneity, the profitability analysis is often recommended and carried out at the SBU level.
-The absence of a stock at the SBU level means that a measurement instrument other than a stock based measure must be used to assess profitability.
+The absence of a stock market at the SBU level means that a measurement instrument other than a stock based measure must be used to assess profitability.

 Strict promotion measure is essential for the progress of science, especially when the variables of interest are complex or not observable.
 Paradoxically, strategic management has been criticized for not giving high priority to this problem (Boyd, Gove & Hitt, 2005).
 The lack of precision in measurement affects the quality of quantitative research and hides true relationships (Venkatraman and Grant, 1986).